code-sherpas/conways-game-of-life-legacy/README.md

 3. After one generation, zombies become completely dead
 4. Zombies should be visually distinct (suggest using a different color, e.g., red or orange)

-### Requirements

-- ✅ The current behavior of the game must remain unchanged (except for the zombie visualization)
-- ✅ Add new tests to verify the zombie behavior
-- ✅ Refactor the legacy code as needed to implement the feature cleanly
-- ✅ Update the visualization to show zombies in a different color

 ### Success Criteria

-- The game still follows Conway's original rules for live/dead cells
+- ✅ The game still follows Conway's original rules for live/dead cells (zombies don't affect neighbor counts)
-- Dying cells transition through a zombie state for exactly one generation
-- Zombies don't affect neighbor counts
+- ✅ Zombie cells are visually distinct from live cells
+- ✅ There are tests that prove zombie behavior works as expected
+- ✅ All tests pass
-- The code is more maintainable after your changes than before
+- ✅ The code is more maintainable after your changes than before
-- All tests pass

 ## Description